TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Finally, we unzip the compressed:
+Finally, we unzip the archive:

 <br />